magnus-ISU/GospelOfMagnus/gospel.md

 So they only thought about how much money it would cost to quickly replace the huge curtain, so that no record of its having ever been torn would enter into the writings of Men.
 And later, after the resurrection, the disciples had forgotten (for they all were slightly brain damaged from falling on their faces) whether the curtain had split before or after Jesus' final words;
 And Jesus rebuked them greatly for it, when they began to debate this point.
 So they shrunk from him and determined not to bother getting the whole story when recounting the Gospels.
-But this was all done to fulfill the scriptures, both that Jesus died before the temple curtain split in Luke, and that he died after the temple curtain split in Matthew and Mark, but that no further details were forthcoming on this point.
+But this was all done to fulfill the scriptures, both that Jesus died before the temple curtain split in Luke, and that he died after the temple curtain split in Matthew and Mark, and John forgot all about it and the further miracles, but that no further details were forthcoming on this point.

 Luke 23:46
 46 Then Jesus, crying with a loud voice, said, "Father, into your hands I commend my spirit."
 Having said this, he breathed his last.

+Magnus
+For the body had given the cry, but the spirit had already left him, so this cry was the last connection between his mortal form and his divine soul.

 Matthew 27:50-54
 50 *So* Jesus cried *these words* with a loud voice and breathed his last.